Kendrick Bourne Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Season Stats

-- This season Bourne has 47 catches (on 60 targets) for 700 yards and five touchdowns, averaging 46.7 yards per game.
+- Bourne has 700 receiving yards on 47 receptions (60 targets), with five touchdowns, averaging 46.7 yards per game.

 - So far this season, 12.7% of the 471 passes thrown by his team have gone Bourne's way.